0tist/0tist.github.io/_posts/2022-03-09-contiguous-vs-non-contiguous.md

 It's intuitive enough to state that changing the metadata helps us reduce the compute for transpose of the matrix.

-> :warning: The memory allocated to the tensor is actually a continuous block, it's just the stride that makes the tensor 'non-contiguous'.
+> ⚠️ The memory allocated to the tensor is actually a continuous block, it's just the stride that makes the tensor 'non-contiguous'.
 Don't let the term mislead you.

 ```python
 In []: x.T.contiguous().stride()